 What is abatacept?

-Abatacept is a prescription medication used to treat rheumatoid arthritis (RA) and juvenile rheumatoid arthritis (JRA).
-Abatacept is a protein that suppresses overly active T cells, which are important cells in the body that help fight infection but that also cause inflammation.
-Abatacept can lead to a decrease in symptoms and joint damage in patients with rheumatoid arthritis.
+Abatacept is a prescription medication used to treat rheumatoid arthritis (RA; https://mothertobaby.org/fact-sheets/rheumatoid-arthritis/pdf/), juvenile rheumatoid arthritis (JRA), and psoriatic arthritis (https://mothertobaby.org/fact-sheets/psoriasis-and-pregnancy/pdf/).
+Abatacept is a protein that suppresses overly active T cells (part of the body’s immune system) to help reduce inflammation.
 It can be given in a health care provider’s office by intravenous infusion (through a vein in the arm) every 4 weeks, or once a week at home with a shot under the skin.
 It is sold under the brand name Orencia®.

 How long does abatacept stay in the body?
 Should I stop taking it before I try to get pregnant?

 Individuals break down medicines at different rates.
-The average time it takes for one half of the medicine to leave the body is about 14 days.
-This means that about 10 weeks (or 2 and ½ months) after taking the last dose of abatacept, most of the medicine will be gone from the body.
+The average time it takes for this medication to leave the body is about 10 weeks (or 2 and ½ months) after taking the last dose of abatacept.

-You should not stop taking any medication without first talking with your health care provider.
-The benefits of taking abatacept and treating your autoimmune condition during pregnancy need to be weighed against the possible risks of continuing the medication.
+However, you should not stop taking any medication without first talking with your healthcare provider.
+The benefits of taking abatacept and treating your autoimmune condition during pregnancy need to be weighed against any possible risks of continuing the medication.

 Can taking abatacept make it more difficult for me to become pregnant?